UPDATED | July 30, 2022

 Wondering if you’re in a debris path?
 Here’s what all those blue and yellow lines mean.

-The Aerospace Corporation’s Center for Orbital Reentry and Debris Studies (CORDS) is tracking the reentry path of the rocket body from the Chinese Long March 5B (CZ-5B) launch of April 29.
-The CORDS’ graphic has generated a lot of questions such as, “what exactly am I looking at?” and “am I in the path of debris?”
+The Aerospace Corporation’s Center for Orbital Reentry and Debris Studies (CORDS) is tracking the reentry path of the rocket body from China’s Long March 5B (CZ-5B) launch from 24 July.
+This graphic has generated a lot of questions such as, “what exactly am I looking at?” and “am I in the path of debris?”

 - The white line and shaded area show day and night around the globe